lorenzleutgeb/atlas/ARTIFACT.md

   http://i-cav.org/2021/artifact-evaluation/

-This file has been named not been named `README.md` or similar, but `ARTIFACT.md` instead, to avoid confusion with the `README.md` file in the source repository of the artifact.
+This file has been named not been named `README.md` or similar, but `ARTIFACT.md` instead, to avoid confusion with `README.md` in the source repository of the tool.

-This artifact submitted as #329 for "Artifact Evaluation", is associated with the paper submission as #294 for "Main track".
+This artifact, submitted as #329 for "Artifact Evaluation", is associated with the paper submission as #294 for "Main track".

 This artifact aims for all three badges (functional, available, reusable).
 For